Judgment of Paris (wine)

-The Paris Wine Tasting of 1976, also known as the Judgment of Paris, was a wine competition, to commemorate the United States Bicentennial, organized in Paris, France, on 24 May 1976 by Steven Spurrier, a British wine merchant, and his American colleague, Patricia Gallagher, in which French oenophiles participated in two blind tasting comparisons: one of top-quality Chardonnays and another of red wines (Bordeaux wines from France and Cabernet Sauvignon wines from California).
-A Napa County wine was rated best in each category, which caused surprise as France was generally regarded as being the foremost producer of the world's best wines.
+The Paris Wine Tasting of 1976, also known as the Judgment of Paris, was a wine competition to commemorate the United States Bicentennial, organized in Paris, France, on 24 May 1976.
+In the competition, French oenophiles participated in two blind tasting comparisons: one of top-quality Chardonnays and another of red wines (Bordeaux wines from France and Cabernet Sauvignon wines from California).
+A wine from Napa County, California was rated best in each category, which caused surprise as France was generally regarded as being the foremost producer of the world's best wines.

 By the early 1970s, the quality of some California wines was outstanding, but few took notice, as the market favored French brands.
-Spurrier sold predominately French wines and believed the California wines would not be favored by the judges.
+Steven Spurrier, a British wine merchant, and his American colleague, Patricia Gallagher, organized the competition.
+Spurrier sold predominantly French wines and believed the California wines would not be favored by the judges.

 The event's informal name "Judgment of Paris" is an allusion to the ancient Greek myth.